zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

   * An extra NSEC3 record is returned in the response to the NSEC query.
     * The extra NSEC3 record has the same hashowner name, but different value in "Next Hashed Owner Name" field.
+  * For this test scenario a fake signature can be used.

 ### EXP-NSEC-NSEC3-MISS-1
 A zone without NSEC and NSEC3.
-There is NSEC or NSEC3 function.
+There is no NSEC or NSEC3 function.

 * Zone: exp-nsec-nsec3-miss-1.dnssec10.xa
   * The NSEC query gives a NODATA response with no NSEC or NSEC3 record.